MOBIN-F/FlinkSQL-Plugin/README.md

 ## Usage
 1. Download the plugin and install it in IDEA.
 No need to restart IDEA
+2. Download[Flink版本](https://flink.apache.org/downloads/)and decompression,Download[FlinkSQL executes jars](https://github.com/MOBIN-F/FlinkSQL-Plugin/releases/download/untagged-4500c7d0b0edb9d14aec/Mlink-1.0-SNAPSHOT.jar),and put it under ${FLINK_HOME}/lib
-2. Create a new test.sql file, right-click and select Run FlinkSQL from the context menu
+3. Create a new test.sql file, right-click and select Run FlinkSQL from the context menu

 ## IDEA Version Compatibility
 - IDEA 2022+